 What’s the “pre-op holding area” and what happens there?

 The “pre-op” holding area is where you’ll stay before you go to the operating room.
-This is where an anesthesiologist or nurse anesthetist will likely start an IV.
+This is where a nurse or anesthesia care provider will likely start an IV.
 This is a plastic tube that delivers certain medicine to your body throughout your surgery.
 It is inserted with a needle, but then the needle is removed so that only the plastic tube remains.
 The IV is usually placed in your hand.
 You will receive medicine through your IV to make you feel relaxed.
 If the anesthesiologist gives you a choice of which hand to put the IV in, choose the hand you don’t write with.

 What if I’m afraid of needles?